waveform-computing/db2utils/docs/DATE_RANGE.rst

 =======

 D
-    The function returns a table with a single column simply named "D" which contains the dates generated.
+    The function returns a table with a single column simply named *D* which contains the dates generated.

 Examples